 Ubuntu Linux terminal color generally, by default is magenta or black.
-And if you are not comfortable with the default color you change both background and font or text color of the Ubuntu Linux shell.
+And if you are not comfortable with the default color you change both the background and font or text color of the Ubuntu Linux shell.
 People generally prefer the Ubuntu terminal’s default color which is black background and white text color to avoid any kind of distraction.
 But you can be creative for fun in front of your friends by changing the bash background color in Ubuntu.

-Tutorial to customize or change the Ubuntu terminal text and background colors
+Customize Ubuntu terminal text and background colors

 Step 1: Run the Ubuntu command terminal.